 The Partnership was formed as a Delaware limited partnership.
-The General Partner is Energy 11 GP, LLC (the "General Partner").
+The general partner is Energy 11 GP, LLC (the "General Partner").
 The initial capitalization of the Partnership of \$1,000 occurred on July 9, 2013.
 The Partnership began offering common units of limited partner interest (the "common units") on a best-efforts basis on January 22, 2015, the date the Partnership's initial Registration Statement on Form S-1 (File No. 333-197476) was declared effective by the SEC.
 The Partnership completed its best-efforts offering on April 24, 2017.
 Total common units sold were approximately 19.0 million for gross proceeds of \$374.2 million and proceeds net of offering costs of \$349.6 million.

-As of March 31, 2018, the Partnership owned an approximate 26-27% non-operated working interest in 217 currently producing wells, 4 wells currently being drilled and approximately 247 future development sites in the Sanish field located in Mountrail County, North Dakota (collectively, the "Sanish Field Assets").
-Substantially all of the Sanish Field Assets are operated by Whiting Petroleum Corporation ("Whiting") (NYSE: WLL), a publicly traded oil and gas company and one of the largest producers in the basin.
+As of September 30, 2018, the Partnership owned an approximate 25-26% non-operated working interest in 221 currently producing wells and approximately 247 future development sites in the Sanish field located in Mountrail County, North Dakota (collectively, the "Sanish Field Assets").
+Substantially all of the Sanish Field Assets are operated by Whiting Petroleum Corporation ("Whiting") (NYSE: WLL) and Oasis Petroleum North America, LLC ("Oasis") (NYSE: OAS), two publicly traded oil and gas companies and two of the largest producers in the basin.

 The Partnership has no officers, directors or employees.
 Instead, the General Partner manages the day-to-day affairs of the Partnership.
-All decisions regarding the management of the Partnership made by the General Partner are made by the Board of Directors of the General Partner and its officers.
+All decisions regarding the management of the Partnership made by the General Partner are made by the Board of Directors of the General Partner and its officers